SalmanKarbasi/Matlab_3D_BPM_UniformMedium/ReadMe.md

 ##Introduction
-This code is modeling wave propagation for an slowly varyaing envelope wavege by solving the scalar wave equation.
+This code is solve the scalar wave equation in a uniform medium.
+I will add more details soon.